MagGeo/MagGeo/README.md

 Once the data has been downloaded, MagGeo will process it to make the annotation process ( for more information about how it is done, visit [our methodological paper in Movement Ecology](https://movementecologyjournal.biomedcentral.com/track/pdf/10.1186/s40462-021-00268-4.pdf))

-The las step MagGeo does is annotate the gathered data, that would time more time depending how big your dataset is.
+The las step MagGeo does is annotating the gathered data, that would take more time depending how big your dataset is.
 In our example it only takes 4 seconds.

 ![1645097795359.png](image/README/1645097795359.png)